TheTurnnip/simply_syslog/README.md

 ## Features:

-- UDP syslog support
+- UDP and TCP syslog support
 - Supports docker.
 - Highly configurable
 - Able to handle large numbers of requests

 ## Upcoming features:

-- Support for TCP
+- Web interface for viewing logs.
 - Support for encryption.

 # How to Use: